nie-ine/inseri/README.md

  - ``git clone https://github.com/nie-ine/inseri.git``
  - ``cd inseri``
  - ```mv ./backend/settings_default ./backend/.settings```
+ - replace salt in ./backend/.settings/slat.js to own secret string

 #### Create MongoDB instance:

- - Create a sandbox on Mongodb Cloud, choose a free instance.
+ - Create a sandbox on [the mongoDB cloud](https://account.mongodb.com/account/login), choose a free instance.
  - In this sandbox, add your IP to the whitelist
  - Get the server-connect string, similiar to this: ```mongodb+srv://user:dfgsdbdtrgr@cluster567-7kilp.mongodb.net/node-angular``` via klick on Connect, klick on connect your application, klick one nodejs